cmwada-afk/Hawaii-Google-Maps-Reviews-Analysis/README.md

 <iframe src="assets/avg_rating_dist.html" width="800" height="500" frameborder="0"></iframe>

-Most businesses in Hawaii receive ratings between 4 and 5 stars, showing that customers generally have positive experiences.
-Very few businesses receive ratings below 3 stars.
+The histogram distribution of average business ratings is mainly between 4 and 5 stars.
+This shows that most businesses in Hawaii typically receive good reviews and positive feedback from customers, while almost no businesses receive ratings that are below 3 stars.

 <iframe src="assets/num_reviews_dist.html" width="800" height="500" frameborder="0"></iframe>

-The distribution of review counts is heavily right-skewed.
-Most businesses have relatively few reviews, while a small number have extremely large review counts.
+From the histogram, we see how the number of reviews are strongly right-skewed, meaning the majority of businesses have relatively less reviews.
+Some businesses have a lot of reviews(over 500 reviews), but were removed from the graph to help the visualization be more clear.

 **Bivariate Analysis:**

 <iframe src="assets/food_vs_nonfood.html" width="800" height="500" frameborder="0"></iframe>

-Non-food businesses have slightly higher average ratings than food-related businesses, which was surprising given my initial expectation.
+From the box plot, non-food-related businesses have slightly higher average ratings than the food-related businesses.
+This observation is not what I originally expected because I initially thought that restaurants and food-related businesses tend to receive higher ratings.

 <iframe src="assets/reviews_vs_rating.html" width="800" height="500" frameborder="0"></iframe>

-Businesses with more reviews tend to have higher and more stable ratings, suggesting that established businesses perform better.
+From the scatterplot, we see the relationship between the number of reviews and average ratings of businesses.
+The businesses with less reviews have a much wider range of ratings(1-5 stars), while the businesses with a higher numbers of reviews mainly receive ratings between 4 and 5 stars(much higher).
+This indicates that businesses with a higher number of reviews tend to receive higher ratings.

 **Interesting Aggregates:**